antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/UseR!-Meetup-Boston-2020/README.md

    - What are the typical applications of LSA?
    - Why use LSA?
-   - What it the fundamental philosophical or scientific assumption for LSA?
+   - What it the fundamental philosophical or scientific assumptions for LSA?
    - What is the most important and/or fundamental step of LSA?
    - What is the difference between LSA and Latent Semantic Indexing (LSI)?
    - What are the alternatives?